zent-playground/zent-bot/README.md

 </div>

 # Contributings
 Feel free to make a pull request.
-All your contributions are welcome!
+All of your contributions are welcome!
 If you have any questions about the project, feel free to ask us on [Discord](https://discord.gg/mk7QrzZaPh).
 Always check to see if one already exists before creating an issue or pull request.
 <div align="center">
   <br />
   <p>Thanks to these contributors who contributed to us</p>